arunsadhasivam/AdobeAEMCQ/MavenInstallPlugin/Readme.md

 To call the profile:
 ====================
+* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.

 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests